 Full operational capability for U.S. IOOS will be achieved when observing assets meet the spatial and temporal reporting requirements specified in the January 2006 Integrated Global Observing Strategy: Coastal Theme Report for the Monitoring of Our Environment from Space and from Earth, Report of the Coastal Theme Team.
 Meeting those requirements will require the acquisition of additional assets.
 Many of the assets required are described in Section 1.
-Appendix A contains an inventory of current observing assets and the parameters for which they collect data.
+Appendices A and B contain an inventory of current regional and federal observing assets and some of the parameters for which they collect data.
 Specific assets and data required can be determined through a gap analysis.